 The total capacity of the project is a considerable 75 kilowatts.
 It is the third largest photovoltaic (PV) connected grid project in BC.
-(Sinclair, 2010) 3 different components, solar -thermal systems 40 systems are in place with plans to implement an additional 61 systems in the future.
+(Sinclair, 2010) [confusing sentence] Three different components, solar -thermal systems 40 systems are in place with plans to implement an additional 61 systems in the future.
 The 40 homes in the solar-thermal hot water system have managed to cut their power consumption bills by half!
-First nations are among the leaders in renewable projects, (Ozog, 2012) 123 out of 203 first nations are involved in renewable energy projects.
+First Nations are among the leaders in renewable projects (Ozog, 2012); 123 out of 203 First Nations are involved in renewable energy projects.

-Building Social and Cultural capital
+Building Human, Social and Cultural capital